Generalised Game Show Problem

 The applications for this kind of Bayesian joint-probability A/B comparison to get simple odds for or against are miriad and go far beyond the tip of the iceberg which is sport strategy; they are numerous in business and governmental strategy.

-Student-b: Probability Tables
+New Probability Tables

 Student-b